 The above document is much more detailed than my points here but what it boils down to is that to become a driving instructor you must:

 - Have held a full UK manual driving licence for 4 years with no points.
 Automatic licences are not allowed unless you have a disability and want to become an automatic instructor.

 - Be able to read an older style car number plate (such as A111 AAA) from 27.5 meters away or for a new style plate (AA11 AAA) from 26.5 meters away.
 That’s because the font used on newer plates is very slightly smaller than on the older plates.

 - Be able to say the word “stop” clearly and immediately.
 People with stutters or stammers are not usually allowed to become instructors because of this.

 - Be able to pass an enhanced DBS (Disclosure and Barring Service) check.
 This used to known as a CRB or criminal records bureau check.

 - Know every single road within at least a 5 mile radius of where you live and be able to plan routes in your head instantly, avoiding junctions that the pupil couldn’t handle (don’t worry about this one too much, you’ll learn it on the job).

-- Get on well with people, have good communication skills and be personable.
+- Get on well with people and be personable.

-- Be able to run a small business successfully (even if working at a driving school you will be self employed and need to keep financial records.
+- Be able to run a small business successfully.
+Even if working at a driving school you will be self employed and need to keep financial records.
 Don’t worry about this, we all learn as we go.